 After about 800m, there’s another warning sign – just in case you missed the first one!
 (It would be a bit slippery after rain, but there’s no sections with any serious exposure and my 12-year old daughter had no issues with the climb.)

 Soon after the second warning sign, the track heads up large granite boulders.
-Frequent yellow markers show the route, with Mt Amos directly ahead.
+Frequent yellow markers show the route, with Mount Amos directly ahead.
 While none of the granite slabs are particularly steep, there’s a few spots that would be tricky if the rocks were wet.

-As we gain altitude, there’s a nice view of the multiple granite tiers below the Mt Amos peak.
+As we gain altitude, there’s a nice view of the multiple granite tiers below the Mount Amos peak.
 The pink colouration is from iron oxide impurities in the feldspar (a component of granite) and the black from micas (a black mineral).